NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      At point blank fire a cannonball then punch with feedbacker slightly after, quick high damage, one taps virtues, cerberi, and sentries.
+      If you shoot a cannonball at an enemy, then punch the same cannonball after it has hit the enemy, it will deal very high damage.
+This damage is enough to instakill Cerberi, Virtues, and Sentries.
     </td>
     <td width="100px">
       1. Shoot a cannonball <br />